Revised 1/26/21

 • Second, it is the reciprocal mutuality of acting together, back and forth.
 The couple becomes more synchronous.

-If it can incline perfect strangers to fall in love with each other, what can it do for your marriage?
+What can it do for your marriage if it can incline perfect strangers to fall in love with each other?

-Did these perfect stranger actually fall in love?
-Yeah, there are some marriage certificates from these research subjects to back that claim.
+Did these perfect strangers actually fall in love?
+Yeah, there are some marriage certificates from these research subjects that back that claim.
 But what does this research mean?

 Implications of the Aron intimacy research

-If all it takes is 36 questions to fall in love with a perfect stranger, no wonder why emotional affairs at work are at such an epidemic.
-It’s hard to grapple with the idea that all of your intimate exchanges and reciprocities require more attention as profoundly meaningful social markers and boundaries than our culture currently allows for.
+If all it takes is 36 questions to fall in love with a perfect stranger, no wonder why emotional affairs at work are such an epidemic.
+It’s hard to grapple with the idea that your intimate exchanges and reciprocities require more attention as profoundly meaningful social markers and boundaries than our culture currently allows.

 Disclosure and breached boundaries

-Do not enter into these sort of social transactions lightly.
+Do not enter into these social transactions lightly.
 Love can be the result of a series of breached boundaries and careless line-crossing.
-The research says that routinely crossing these sorts of boundaries when married could eventually imperil your marriage.
+Research says that routinely crossing these boundaries when married could eventually imperil your marriage.

-This ongoing research has huge implications for couples therapy in the treatment of many infidelities, particularly workplace affairs, where synchrony may already be an aspect of the workplace relationship.
+This ongoing research has enormous implications for couples therapy in the treatment of many infidelities, particularly workplace affairs, where synchrony may already be an aspect of the workplace relationship.

 Summary

-The Arons’ research unveils a striking aspect of human connection—one that goes beyond mere curiosity.
-It sheds light on the rapidity with which intimacy can develop, solely based on reciprocal disclosure and engagement.
+The Arons’ research unveils a striking aspect of human connection that goes beyond mere curiosity.
+It sheds light on the rapidity of intimacy, which can develop solely based on reciprocal disclosure and engagement.
 But this revelation isn’t just about falling in love with a stranger; it’s a reminder of the delicate boundaries in relationships.

 Fall in Love with your Partner all Over Again in Intensive Couples Therapy